bhaitabahi786/Youtubeviews/README.md

 #### Make sure Auto_Tor_IP_changer is running by **sudo aut** .

-# Its not for windows sry make your own changes code is easy.
+# Its not for windows sry make your own changes code is easy. :sweat_smile: :wink: :innocent:

 # For setup watch my youtube vedio